garlick/gem-controld/dts/README.md

           |
          GND
 ```
-* Four GPIO pins looped back int four other GPIO pins, to allow [lin-guider](http://sourceforge.net/projects/linguider) to use its GPIO actuator to send us autoguider pulses.
+* Four GPIO outputs looped back into four GPIO inputs, to allow [lin_guider](http://sourceforge.net/projects/linguider) to use its GPIO actuator to send us autoguide pulses.
-* EQEP0 wired to an indexed encoder on the RA axis for PEC.
+* EQEP0 wired to an US Digital S5S-32-IB indexed encoder on the RA axis for PEC.

+There you have the whole hardware design in a nutshell!

 ### Installing the overlay